SUPPORTING ALL OUR CHILDREN

 Education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures, and the environment’

 We are committed to supporting all our children.
 Ofsted rated our behaviour and safety as outstanding, “Pupils are actively involved in helping to make the school a happy place for everyone.
 They readily take on responsibility.
 Pupils with additional learning, health, language and social needs are supported extremely well.”
 (November 2012)

-- An enriched curriculum with specialist staff to support the children’s talents including, an Artist in Residence, a Music in Residence, sports coaches, cooking teachers, dance teachers, a literacy specialist teacher, a maths specialist teacher.
+· An enriched curriculum with specialist staff to support the children’s talents.
+This includes an Artist in Residence, sports coaches, dance teachers, a literacy specialist teacher and a maths specialist teacher.

-- Barlow Hall actively supports the principle of full participation of all pupils in the curriculum, including children with medical, health, learning, sensory, physical, emotional and behavioural difficulties.
+· Barlow Hall actively supports the principle of full participation of all pupils in the curriculum.
 We have specialist staff and resources, such as the Reading Centre, Therapeutic Centre and Communication Centre to support children with a range of needs.
-Although Barlow Hall is not a barrier free school we have a fully implemented Disability Equality Policy and Scheme that enables us to implement arrangements to support children and families.
+We have a fully implemented Single Equality Scheme and Accessibility Plan that enables us to implement arrangements to support children and families.

-- We work in partnership with other children’s services such as family intervention services, child and adult mental health services and other aspects of social services.
+· We work in partnership with other children’s services such as family intervention services, child and adult mental health services and other aspects of Children’s Social Care.